-What happened to Napoleon’s officers after the Battle of Waterloo?
-As we saw in an earlier post, General Jean-Pierre Piat was put on inactive service during the Bourbon Restoration.
-He was far from being the only one.
+What happened to Napoleon’s officers after he was defeated at the Battle of Waterloo?
 In 1815-16, some 20,000 officers who had served under Napoleon were removed from active service, given reduced salaries and placed under tight restrictions.
-This week, I take a closer look at the demi-soldes, France’s half-pay veterans of the Napoleonic Wars, including several who make an appearance in Napoleon in America.
+They became demi-soldes, France’s half-pay veterans of the Napoleonic Wars.

 Proscribed by the Bourbons